Wikipedia

 • Covers large areas quickly

-• Widely available and versatile
+• Widely available and cost-effective

-• Not ideal for sensitive areas due to increased skin irritation
+• Not ideal for very sensitive areas

 2. Hard Wax (Stripless Wax)